 Scope of the study 1.8.1 Area scope The study will carried out in at Busoga Farmers’ Resource Centre.
 This is a farm located in Namutumba district.
 1.8.2 Subject scope The study is about financial reporting The study will take a period of one month

 1.9 Conceptual framework

+Figure 1.
+Conceptual framework